ZhongkuiMa/slimonnx/README.md

 ## Installation 💻

-Make sure these dependencies are installed:
+Make sure these dependencies are installed ✅:

 - `onnx=1.17.0`
 - `numpy=1.24.3`